2) "Maturity can be defined as a ripeness as a

 in order that it might seek the fullest possible actualization of

+its ideas.
 The mature individual must not repress his

 animality (here used in a neutral context) because man is both geist